-Students majoring in English may choose to go to law school, graduate school in English, or to pursue a career in which strong analytical and verbal skills are prized.
+Students majoring in Writing and Narrative Arts may choose to go to law school, graduate school in English, or to pursue a career in which strong analytical and verbal skills are prized.

-The department encourages students to supplement English courses with selected communication courses and courses from other departments.
+The department encourages students to supplement Writing and Narrative Arts courses with selected communication courses and courses from other departments.

 In selecting courses, students receive careful, individual attention through the department’s four-year Career Development Program, in which students work extensively with the department faculty.

-English majors select from among three tracks within the department to develop expertise in specific areas or fields within the English discipline.
+Writing and Narrative Arts majors select from among three majors within the department to develop expertise in specific areas or fields within the Writing and Narrative Arts discipline.

-Within each track, students take an individualized constellation of courses designed to enhance their understanding of one specific aspect of the English discipline.
+Within each major, students take an individualized constellation of courses designed to enhance their understanding of one specific aspect of the English discipline.

 - No course with a grade of D+ or lower is counted toward the major.